Freelancer/ Independent Contractor

 Do I need to have an LLC to work as a freelancer?

 Legally, it’s not required to have an LLC to be a freelancer.
 However, many companies require freelancers to have an LLC in order to work with them.
-It also can be very beneficial to protect a freelancer’s assets and (possibly) save on taxes (discuss with a tax professional).
+It also can be very beneficial to protect a freelancer’s assets and (possibly) save on taxes.
+See our Guide to Business Structures.

 What else do I need to know?